colettak16/aura-therapy-chat/README.md

 ## Enjoy!

-Your Aura Therapy chatbot is ready to provide compassionate AI companionship with beautiful themes and intelligent fallback support!
+The Aura Therapy chatbot is ready to provide compassionate AI companionship to any user!